-Charges dropped against environmental activists arrested over box of plastic pellets
+Charges refused against environmental activists arrested over box of plastic pellets

-Baton Rouge prosecutors announced Friday they would drop charges against two New Orleans environmental activists who were arrested on terrorizing counts after leaving a box of plastic pellets on the doorstep of a chemical industry lobbyist.
+Baton Rouge prosecutors announced Friday they would not pursue criminal charges against two New Orleans environmental activists arrested on terrorizing counts after leaving a box of plastic pellets on the doorstep of a chemical industry lobbyist.

 The decision ends a controversial case that raised questions about whether the charges were appropriate since the stunt was relatively harmless, part of a Baton Rouge event in December 2019 aimed at raising awareness about plastic pollution.
 The plastic pellets inside the box, called nurdles, were collected from Texas bays near a plastic manufacturing facility owned by Formosa Plastics.